The Story of Clotted Cream

 The Captain of the ship, a Phoenician, thanked Jennie and asked her what he could do for her in return.
 Jennie, happy at last to have someone to talk to, told all her troubles to the Phoenician captain who listened sympathetically.

 Now the captain realised that, though Blunderbus deserved his fate for not standing up to his wives, Jennie would only be happy if she were reunited with her beloved Blunderbus, “My dear” he said, “I have a recipe for the most wonderful food you have ever tasted.
-I will teach you how to make this and one Blunderbus has tasted it, he will never let you leave his side again”.
+I will teach you how to make this and once Blunderbus has tasted it, he will never let you leave his side again”.

-Clotted cream The recipe was for clotted cream or clouted cream as it was then called.
+The recipe was for clotted cream or clouted cream as it was then called.
 On Blunderbus’s next visit Jennie fed him some of this wonderful new food.
 Blunderbus was amazed and delighted with his clever young wife, and immediately took her back with him to Dinger Tor.

 The other wives were annoyed at first, but on tasting this delicious new food welcomed Jennie back and entreated her to show them how to make it.
 Jennie showed them, and eventually the fame of this clouted cream spread through Devon.
 People came from all over Devon to learn about the new food and how to make it.
 The three wives were happy to be so important and sought after, and spent their days teaching the many visitors how to make clouted cream.